-You can also use the filter options to filter by page label or Confluence space.
-If you label the common pages of your proposals with a specific label, then you can search for them in Organize Page Tree dialog and add them to your document with one click:
+- (Optional) You can also use the filter options to filter by page label or Confluence space.
+If you label the common pages of your proposals with a specific label, then you can search for them in the document composer and add them to your document with one click.

-Note that you can edit your structure at any point in the process to add new pages or copy in existing ones by accessing the Organize Page Tree from either the Document Toolbox or ••• menu of your working version in version history table in the Document Manager.
+Note that you can edit your structure at any point in the process to add new pages or copy in existing ones by accessing the Composer from the Document Toolbox

 Make changes and tailor the content to fit your client's needs